-This course has residential sessions in Oxford so you will need to meet any travel and accommodation costs you may incur in attending these sessions.
+This course has residential sessions in Oxford.
+You will need to meet your travel and accommodation costs in attending these sessions.

 Living costs

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.